 The purpose of the club is to protect and preserve the nature of the pure-bred working dog.
 We do this by adhering to the Breed Standards, which are written descriptions of each breed.
 The Standard lays out each aspect of a breed: the way each body part looks and works as well as the breed temperament, or how a dog should behave.
 We hold dog shows where the purpose of the judging is to find the dog that best represents the words of the standard.

 We also do as much genetic testing as is available to ensure we breed healthy puppies.
 Healthy puppies can perform the job duties the breed standard calls upon the dogs to do.

-Or come to our shows!
 We hold shows on Labor Day weekend at the CBA (Chugiak Benefit Association) field in Chugiak, 18606 Old Glenn Hwy.
-Obedience and Rally events are held on Saturday, with Conformation held on Sunday and Monday.
+Conformation held on Saturday and Sunday.

 Working Group Dog Club of AK, 24575 Park Dr, Chugiak, AK 99567

 Copyright © 2018 Working Group Dog Club of Alaska - All Rights Reserved.